everett-wxy/fitness-app-athlete-back-end/readme.md

 - Session and set completion tracking

 ## Technology Stack
+The app was built with React and Vite on the frontend, Express and Node.js on the backend, and PostgreSQL as the database.
+I also used JWT for authentication, bcrypt for password hashing, React Router for page routing, and React Context API to share workout program state across components.

 Frontend: React, Vite, TailwindCSS, React Router, Context API
 Backend: Node.js, Express.js
 Database: PostgreSQL